 IT’S THE TRUTH!
-More current and former beauty queens and aspiring models the world over read Pageantry more than any other industry magazine.
-Pageantry has been covering the world of competitions for over 30 years.
-Our coverage of national and international events is unparalleled.
+More current and former beauty queens and aspiring models the world over read Pageantry magazine more than any other industry magazine.
+Pageantry has been covering the world of competitions for over 42 years.
+Our coverage of national pageants, international pageant events, and the major modeling and talent competitions is unparalleled.
 Our esteemed group of expert writers will tell you everything you need to know to succeed… whether you are just starting out or sharpening your

 skills for that next big competition.
 Order now, and find out for yourself why Pageantry is known as the “Bible of the Industry.”

 Read about the illustrious history of Pageantry magazine here.

 With each issue, you’ll be treated to information in the following areas of interest:

 Fitness • Breaking into Showbiz • Modeling • Pageant coverage • Makeup tips• Interview techniques • Dance •Winning psychology • Judges’ perspective• Interview •Pageant Etiquette • Coaching • Pageant news • Celebrity profiles • Success stories • Talent competitions • Inspiration to achieve • and, as always, FASHIONS GALORE!

 Each issue, Pageantry brings you profiles and interviews with some of today’s hottest celebrities, many of whom got their start in pageants and modeling.
 Past issues have included: LEANN RIMES, HALLE BERRY, DICK CLARK, BARBARA EDEN, LEE GREENWOOD, ALAN THICKE, JULIE MORAN, REGIS & KATHIE LEE, PHYLLIS GEORGE, LEEZA GIBBONS, RAVEN SYMONE, CAROL ALT, MARY HART, LEANZA CORNETT, ED McMAHON, MADYLIN SWEETEN, and many more!